 Classroom teaching is an integral part of the doctoral program.
-All graduate students will be required to complete eight semesters of teaching as a Teaching Assistant or Instructor of Record.4
+All graduate students will be required to complete eight semesters of teaching as a Teaching Assistant or Instructor of Record.
+In extraordinary circumstances, students may apply to the DGS for a waiver of one semester of the required teaching.